 There is a host of additional factors involved in protein absorption.
-Age, activity level, your musculature and your level of hormones, especially IGF-1.
-If all of this weren’t confusing enough, the type of protein your ingest enters into the equation.
+Age, activity level, your musculature, and your level of hormones, especially IGF-1.
+If all of this weren’t confusing enough, the type of protein you ingest enters into the equation.

 Whey protein is absorbed in approximately 8-10 grams per hour.
 Casein has an absorption rate of 6.1 grams per hour, soy is 3.9 grams per hour, and a cooked egg is 2.9 grams per hour.
 The thing to remember is that the type of protein you’re taking figures into the absorption rate.